labex-labs/labex-cheatsheets/docs/cheatsheets/en/wireshark.md

   <BaseQuizOption value="D">Traffic on port 192.168.1.100</BaseQuizOption>

   <BaseQuizAnswer>
-    The `host` filter captures all traffic where the specified IP address is either the source or destination.
-Use `src host` for source-only or `dst host` for destination-only filtering.
+    The <code>host</code> filter captures all traffic where the specified IP address is either the source or destination.
+Use <code>src host</code> for source-only or <code>dst host</code> for destination-only filtering.
   </BaseQuizAnswer>
 </BaseQuiz>